More than 60 dead in attack in Moscow

 Unidentified people attacked an event hall northwest of Moscow.
 Investigators speak of more than 60 deaths and are investigating terrorism.
 The perpetrators are being searched for.

-Moscow – More than 60 people were killed in the suspected terrorist attack on an event hall on the outskirts of Moscow.
-This was reported by the Tass news agency, citing the State Investigative Committee of Russia.
+Moscow – More than 60 people were killed in a suspected terrorist attack on a concert hall on the outskirts of Moscow.
+This was announced by the State Investigative Committee of Russia.
+At the same time, the authorities assumed that almost 150 people were injured in the Crocus City Hall event center.
+The unknown gunmen who shot wildly outside a rock concert yesterday were on the run.
+Strong National Guard units were looking for them.

-Special units of the Russian National Guard were deployed at the Crocus City Hall in the city of Krasnogorsk in the Moscow region, searching for the perpetrators.
-People were also brought to safety.
-It was initially not known how many attackers there were.
-Videos showed people running for their lives.
-The background to the attack was initially unclear.
-The investigative committee began proceedings regarding a suspected act of terrorism, as the authority announced on the Telegram news service.

-According to authorities, there were shots and explosions in the event hall on the night of the crime.
-The Russian Prosecutor General's Office said several unknown assailants wearing camouflage-colored clothing stormed the Crocus City Hall shortly before a concert by the rock group Piknik and opened fire.
-Western embassies had recently warned of terrorist attacks in Moscow.
-The Kremlin described this as a provocation by the West.
+As the shots rang out, attendees in the massive event center ran for their lives, videos showed.
+Individual dead or injured people could also be seen lying on the ground.
+According to eyewitness accounts on social media, many visitors to Crocus City Hall took a long time to get out of the building.
+Investigators later found weapons and a lot of ammunition.
+Authorities collected empty cartridge cases by the bagful.

-The Russian Civil Defense Ministry said that the building, which also houses a concert hall with thousands of seats, was engulfed in flames over an area of 13,000 square meters.
-Firefighting helicopters were also used.
-Blazing flames and a huge cloud of smoke could be seen on the building.
+The building also caught fire during the attack.
+The Russian Civil Defense Ministry named an area of 13,000 square meters that was in flames.
+Firefighting helicopters were in use.
 The roof is said to have collapsed.
+Even though it was said that the fire was under control, open flames were again coming out of the building, as the Tass agency reported.
 Dozens of ambulances and many buses were deployed to bring people to safety.
-The situation was confusing for hours.
-The Russian Ministry of Health said 145 people were injured, including children.
-115 of them were taken to hospitals.
-Around 60 adults were seriously injured.

 The Crocus City Hall has several event halls that are also used for trade fairs.
 It is one of the most popular leisure spots for Muscovites and those living in the surrounding areas of the Russian capital.
 Stars have appeared there again and again.
-There was supposed to be a concert by the Russian rock band Piknik on Friday evening.
+There was supposed to be a concert by the Russian rock band Piknik yesterday.

 The head of the Federation Council, the upper house of the Russian parliament, Valentina Matviyenko, threatened the masterminds of the attack with retaliation.
 “Those behind this terrible crime will receive the deserved and inevitable punishment,” she wrote on her Telegram channel.
 At the same time, she announced, the state would do everything it could to help those left behind.

 The Ukrainian Foreign Ministry rejected suspicions of Ukrainian involvement.
 In an initial reaction, the USA also warned not to establish any connection with Ukraine.
 “There is no evidence that Ukraine or Ukrainians had anything to do with the shooting,” U.S. National Security Council communications director John Kirby said in Washington.
-Not much can be said about the details yet, but at this early stage we strongly advise against the assumption that there is a connection to Ukraine.
-The US State Department advised local American citizens to avoid large gatherings of people.
+Not much can be said about the details so far, but at this early stage we strongly advise against the assumption that there is a connection to Ukraine.
+The US State Department recommended that American citizens avoid large gatherings of people.

+Russian Foreign Ministry spokeswoman Maria Zakharova reacted angrily to this statement from Washington.
+It was premature for the USA to exonerate Ukraine, she said on Russian television.
+“If the United States or another country has reliable facts, they should provide them to the Russian side.”
+If there are no such facts, neither the White House nor anyone else has the right to give advance absolution, Zakharova said.

-The European Union condemned the attack.
-The EU is shocked and horrified, wrote EU Commission spokesman Peter Stano on the X platform (formerly Twitter).
+The European Union is shocked and horrified, wrote EU Commission spokesman Peter Stano on the X platform (formerly Twitter).
 The EU condemns any attacks on civilians.
 “Our thoughts are with all affected Russian citizens.”
 UN Secretary-General António Guterres and the UN Security Council also condemned the attack.

 The Foreign Office wrote on X about a “terrible attack on innocent people”.
 The background needs to be clarified quickly.
 “Our deepest condolences go out to the families of the victims,” it said.
 Bundestag Vice President Katrin Göring-Eckardt (Greens) also spoke on X of a “cowardly attack on people who just wanted to listen to music”.